eclab/grains/README.md

 A complete synthesizer voice: oscillator, 2-pole filter, and amplifier.
 You provide the envelopes.
 Square, Sawtooth, and Triangle waves offered, plus Low-pass, High-pass, Band-pass, and Notch filter types.
 Requires Mozzi.

 Status: Working, but the filter is not amazing, particularly at high resonance and frequency.
 Sawtooth is a bit buzzy here and there (just not enough memory to put in more waves).

+## VS

+A MIDI-based monophonic vector synthesis oscillator, with most of the waves from the Prophet VS.  Requires Mozzi.

+Status: Working.
+However, highly aliased as it only has one copy of each VS waveform and cannot resample (the same problem as AKWF).